statsmaths/stat209-s19/_notes/class03.md

 smaller values providing stronger evidence that the alternative hypothesis is preferred in regards to the null hypothesis.

-Visually, we can compute the $p-value$ as the proportion of data points in the black region here:
+Visually, we can compute the p-value as the proportion of data points in the black region here:

 <img src="../assets/class03/unnamed-chunk-3-1.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" width="100%" />